kyverno/website/content/en/docs/Introduction/_index.md

 ```

 {{% alert title="Note" color="info" %}}
 Kyverno may be configured to exclude system Namespaces like `kube-system` and `kyverno`.
-Make sure you create the Deployment in a user-defined Namespace or the `default` Namespace.
+Make sure you create the Deployment in a user-defined Namespace or the `default` Namespace (testing only).
 {{% /alert %}}

 Although the ClusterPolicy matches on Pods, Kyverno intelligently applies this to all sources capable of generating Pods by default, including the Deployment above.